mohamadma88/shop_coffee_project/README.md

 - Search capabilities to find specific products.
 - Product list and detail product
 - Filter products by caffeine amount , price, Category
+- Rating product(Only for registered users to avoid spam)

 ### 4. Shopping Cart
 - Users can add desired products to their shopping cart and manage it.